 JIM: Yeah, ever since.
 It just works for me.
 What happened was, early on, I went to a couple of a la mode's training sessions, and Joel Baker helped with some website optimization.
 I'm always picking something up from those.

-But I mean, since I worked with him, my website had a pretty good score (click here to learn about website scores), and I generally come up on the first page of Google when people are searching for an appraiser in my area.
+But I mean, since I worked with him, my website had a pretty good score, and I generally come up on the first page of Google when people are searching for an appraiser in my area.
 And it's good.
 I'll tell you, I get a lot of calls, people wanting to know if I appraise cars, if I appraise furniture, if I appraise jewelry.
 Some may think that's annoying, but I say, “No, they're looking for an appraiser and they're finding me.
 That's good.”
 So, you know, people put in appraiser and I come up, and I give them a call.
 I probably get 2-3 calls a month for furniture, jewelry, whatever.

 Do you get a lot of calls from your XSite?